StachRedeker/Minimal-Maintenance-Mode/README.md

 - Enable a maintenance mode to restrict access to your website.
 - Customize the maintenance mode message and heading.
 - Automatic bypass for logged-in users and administrators.
-- Option to set a secret phrase to bypass maintenance mode via URL parameter.
+- Option to set a secret word to bypass maintenance mode via URL parameter.

 ## Installation
 1. Download the [latest release](https://github.com/StachRedeker/WP-Minimal-Maintenance-Mode/releases) of the plugin.